fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/pure-flash-array/_index.md

     ```

     {{<info>}}
-  **NOTE:**

-  * You can add FlashBlade configuration information to this file if you're configuring both FlashArray and FlashBlade together.
+**NOTE:** You can add FlashBlade configuration information to this file if you're configuring both FlashArray and FlashBlade together.
 Refer to the [JSON file](/reference/pure-reference/pure-json-reference/) reference for more information.
-  * Do not add the FlashArray information into the Pure secret json file if using vSphere as a cloud provider.
     {{</info>}}

 1. Enter the following `kubectl create` command to create a Kubernetes secret called `px-pure-secret`: